About the Graduate Student Assistance Fund

 Maximum award amounts are capped and are determined by the nature of the qualifying event.

-Availability and size of awards is contingent upon the amount of available monies in the fund, as well as applicants’ meeting the eligibility requirements.
+Availability and size of awards is contingent upon the amount of available funds, and the applicants’ meeting fund eligibility requirements (and applicants meeting fund).

 For the purposes of this program, financial hardship is defined as an immediate and significant financial need related to a qualifying event which cannot be met through existing household financial resources.

-- New Child: The addition of a child to the student’s household whether through birth, adoption, or foster care placement.
-Maximum award $1,500.
+- New Child: The addition of a child to the student’s household whether by birth, adoption, or foster care placement.
+Maximum award $1,500 per child, even if both parents are graduate students.

-- Medical Issue: The student experiences a recent and serious setback to their own health condition, or the sudden need to provide care for a spouse (or equivalent under Oregon law), child, or parent who is experiencing a serious medical condition.
+- Medical Issue: The student experiences a recent and serious setback to their health, or the sudden need to provide care for a spouse (or equivalent under Oregon law), child, or parent who is experiencing a serious medical condition.
 Maximum award $1,000.

 - Childcare Expenses: A student with a GE appointment incurs expenses for care of a child during the first seven (7) years of the child's life or during the first seven (7) years following an adoption.
 (Note: only Graduate Employees may qualify for childcare assistance).
 Maximum award $700.
 This assistance may be used once per academic year per child.